WordPress/blogger-importer/readme.txt

 Check you've not run out of disk space on your server.
 Because Wordpress stores the files in multiple resolutions one image might take up as much as 250kb spread across 5 files of different sizes.

-= How do I make the images bigger or smaller? =
+= How do I make the images bigger or smaller? / My images are fuzzy =

 The importer will attempt to download a large version of images but it displays them on the blog at the medium size.
 If you go into your settings->media options then you can display a different size "medium" image by default.
 You can't make this bigger than the file that has been downloaded which is where the next setting comes in.